You are here

 Definition

-Within a Division of Developmental Disabilities Residential Habilitation Center (RHC), under the supervision of higher level Attendant Counselors (ACs) and/or the direction of other individuals with specific professional qualifications, writes, implements, monitors, assesses, and revises individual habilitation training programs.
-Develops and/or writes formal skill acquisition training programs, evaluates the effectiveness of the programs by means of periodic review of client response and modifies the program as necessary.
-Writes Individual Habilitation Plan (IHP) assessments and functions as a member of the interdisciplinary team, and participates in development of the client's annual IHP.
-Provides the client's training, care, and assistance in a residential living area or other areas on or off campus, depending upon the location of the client.
+This is the entry level of the series.
+Under the supervision of higher-level Attendant Counselors and/or the direction of other individuals with specific professional qualifications, writes, implements, monitors, assesses, and revises individualized plans.
+Develops formal skill acquisition training programs, evaluates the effectiveness of the programs by means of periodic review of client response and modifies the program as necessary within an Intermediate Care Facility for Individuals with Intellectual Disabilities or SONF.
+Writes individualized assessments and functions as a member of the interdisciplinary team and participates in development of the client's annual individualized plan.

 Typical Work

-Participates with day training, recreation, psychology, and other personnel in training clients' social, recreational, self-help, (pre)vocational, and (pre)academic skills on and off campus; promotes and maintains a positive reinforcing environment;
+Participates with day training, recreation, psychology, and other personnel in training clients' social, recreational, self-help, vocational, and academic skills on and off campus; promotes and maintains a positive reinforcing environment;

 Observes, documents, and reports changes in clients' general physical or mental condition or unusual behavior and takes appropriate action to provide client safety, security, and protection from abuse and neglect;

-Escorts, monitors, participates in, and/or trains clients in groups or individually to, during, and from recreational and social activities, vocational training, clinics, and other on or off campus activities;
+Escorts, monitors, participates in and/or trains clients in groups or individually to, during, and from recreational and social activities, vocational training, clinics and other activities in the home, or community;

 Checks and inventories client clothing and personal possessions, living unit supplies, and other inventories; completes work orders, maintains client records and other related records, and makes reports;